 Dear Non-SF reader,

-A lot of people don’t read my stuff because it’s science fiction, and most of my readers (or so I would guess) are established readers of SF.
-I’m very grateful to the SF readers who do read my books, and to the open-minded non-SF readers who give them a go and like them, but it frustrates the hell out of me that 90% of the reading public will probably never even touch them, simply because of the SF label they carry.
+Most of what I’ve written up to now can be categorised as science fiction (the exception being my short story collection, Spring Tide) and most of my readers (or so I would guess) are established readers of SF.
+I’m very grateful to the SF readers who do read my books, and to the open-minded non-SF readers who give them a go and like them, but it frustrates the hell out of me that 90% of the reading public will be put off them by the SF label they carry.

 Why don’t you read SF books?
 Perhaps you anticipate gee-whiz technology and escapist fantasy: strong on phallic machines and enormous explosions, and weak on character, relevance and emotional subtlety.
 Perhaps you anticipate tedious two-dimensional people with weird names, huffing and blowing about imaginary and implausible threats: ‘We must capture the nine timestones of Xorg from the Splergs, or they will disrupt the flow of the fourth dimension, and the universe itself will die.’